 - C1.
 Use conventional and electronic indexing and search methods to find technical information - C2.
-Present technical information in written and verbal forms - C3.
+Present technical information in written and verbal forms to a range of audiences - C3.
 Work in a pair or in a small group on a given task, managing your own contribution and the overall task - C4.
-Work independently on a significant research project
+Work independently on a significant research project, managing time and risk in an effective manner, managing time and risk in an effective manner - C5.
+Recognise legal and ethical issues of concern to business, professional bodies and society, and follow relevant guidelines to address these issues